 As for when it will go on sale, that is a bit more of a mystery.
 Huawei has been quick to get its phones into customer's hands before, so we could be looking at something similar here.

 How much will the Mate 10 cost?

 Nothing is confirmed just yet, but judging by Huawei's prior form, you can expect the Mate 10 to cost a pretty penny.
-The Mate 9 (pictured above) cost £620 here in the UK when it arrived last year, and with rumours flying of even more performance, superior cameras and a bezel-busting display, it would make sense if its replacement cost significantly more.
+With rumours flying of even more performance, superior cameras and a bezel-busting display, it would make sense if its replacement cost significantly more.

 That's especially true now that both Samsung and Apple are pushing prices higher than in previous years, thanks to Plus-sized phones with extra storage space.
-If Huawei is planning to rival the £999 iPhone X and Samsung's Galaxy Note 8, it could decide a premium approach makes the most sense.
+If Huawei is planning to rival the anniversary iPhone and Samsung's Galaxy Note 8, it could decide a premium approach makes the most sense.

-It's tough to tell on this one: Huawei could pull a blinder and undercut both the Galaxy Note 8 and iPhone X, giving shopers serious pause for thought - or it could try to match them on price at the very top end of the smartphone price spectrum.
+It's tough to tell on this one: Huawei could pull a blinder and undercut both the Galaxy Note 8 and anniversary iPhone, giving shopers serious pause for thought - or it could try to match them on price at the very top end of the smartphone price spectrum.

 Either way, it certainly won't be cheap.

 Huawei has been a big fan of all-metal phones for a few years now.
 With the Mate 9 range looking like a refined, more evolved version of the P9, we're expecting something similar this year - which could mean the Mate 10 ends up as a tweaked iteration of the P10.

 That almost certainly means an all-metal design, but there could still be a surprise switch to glass in the pipeline.
 Spy shots of the handsets have started appearing online, but it's difficult to tell if that's metal or glass on the back of the phone.